spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-category-image-feature.md

 ### 3) Configure export to Redis

-To configure export to Redis, follow steps in the subsections below.
+To configure export to Redis, follow steps in the subsections.

 #### Set up event listeners